bartfeenstra/backuppy/README.md

     path: ./target
 ```

+To create a new back-up configuration without writing code, run `backuppy init` and follow the interactive wizard.

 To tweak Backuppy's output:
 ```yaml
 # An optional human-readable name for this back-up.
 It will default to the configuration file name.